Punta Cana Dominican Republic 〉Punta Cana Travel Guide 〉Punta Cana Covid-19 Tourism Update

 - It will NOT be necessary to present the COVID-19 test with negative results prior to entry at airports to the Dominican Republic.

-- Non-invasive random tests will be carried out, to between 3% and 10% of passengers and all who present symptoms upon arrival, with a PCR test developed in Israel that uses breath.
+- Non-invasive random tests will be carried out, to between 3% and 15% of passengers and all who present symptoms upon arrival, with a quick aleatory breath test.
+Passengers under the age of 5 are exempt.

 - Passengers who present symptoms or whose test results are positive will be isolated and attended at authorized locations.